Joakim-Byg/opinionated-ckad-exercises/exercises-d2.md

 * A copy of this workshop's application repository.

-## Bonus Lab A: Crafting the Perfect Service
+## Bonus Lab A: Crafting a Service
 **Objective:** To understand how a Service uses labels and selectors to connect to a Deployment's Pods.

 **Scenario:** The ```kubectl expose``` command is shortcut, but you will most likely write your own Service manifests.